Scandal (TV series): Broadcast

 In the United States Scandal aired on ABC on Thursday nights at 9pm/8pm CT.
 The program aired at the same time in Canada through the City television system with simsubbing of the ABC feed.

 The series airs in Australia on the Seven Network with reruns airing on SoHo, Canal Sony in Latin America, ZFB-TV in Bermuda, Miami's WPLG in the Bahamas (via cable from the United States mainland), and on TVB Pearl in Hong Kong.
 The first two seasons originally aired on Channel 4 in the United Kingdom.
 In 2014 the show was picked up by rival broadcaster Sky Living who continued airing it from season three onwards.
 In New Zealand it first aired on TV One but now airs on TV2.

-It aired in South Africa on multiple television channels; first run episodes were aired on DStv premium channel M-net the day after their ABC run, along with reruns on rival satellite channel StarSat and SABC3 as of May 2014.
-The show has since moved to the free-to-air channel E.tv, with the 5th season commencing in April 2020.
-The series is re-titled in South Africa as The Fixer to avert confusion with the domestic soap opera entitled Scandal!.
+It aired in South Africa on multiple television channels; first run episodes were aired on DStv premium channel M-Net the day after their ABC run, along with reruns on rival satellite channel StarSat and SABC3 as of May 2014.
+The show has since moved to the free-to-air channel e.tv, with the 5th season commencing in April 2020.
+The series is re-titled in South Africa as The Fixer to avert confusion with the domestic soap opera entitled Scandal!, which was airing on e.tv since 2005.

 In Jamaica, Scandal airs on CVM TV.